cheese-roll/light-anime-face-detector/README.md

 - mxnet
 - numpy

 You might need other libraries (e.g. tqdm, imutils, etc.) in order to run the demo.
-If you want to utilize your GPU `mxnet`, please consult its [official installation guide](https://mxnet.apache.org/get_started).
+If you want to utilize your GPU, please consult [MXNet's official installation guide](https://mxnet.apache.org/get_started).

 ## Usage